Makinohara: History

 The area of present-day Makinohara was part of former Tōtōmi Province.
 During the Edo period, the town of Sagara was the castle town of Sagara Domain.
 With the establishment of the modern municipalities system in the early Meiji period on April 1, 1889, Sagara was incorporated as a town within Haibara District.

 The city of Makinohara was established on October 11, 2005, from the merger of the towns of Haibara and Sagara (both from Haibara District).

 Government

 Makinohara has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
 The city contributes one member to the Shizuoka Prefectural Assembly.
+In terms of national politics, the city is part of the Shizuoka 2nd district of the lower house of the Diet of Japan.

 Economy

 The local economy of Makinohara is dominated by the production of green tea, and to a lesser extent by commercial fishing, and manufacturing of automobile components for Suzuki Motors (Sagara Plant).
+Almost the entire city is within a 20 kilometer radius of the Chubu Electric Power Hamaoka Nuclear Power Plant and receives subsidies from the government due to the increased risk.

 Fuji Dream Airlines has its headquarters in Makinohara.